Ahmed-Alhaddad/Linux/03_System_Admin/Troubleshooting.md

   Attempts to repair filesystem errors on the specified NTFS partition.

 ---
+###Interface-Specific:

+To restart the network service in Linux, use sudo systemctl restart NetworkManager (modern systems) or sudo systemctl restart networking (Debian/Ubuntu).
+For older systems, try sudo service network-manager restart or sudo /etc/init.d/networking restart.
+Specific interfaces can be restarted with nmcli sudo ifdown eth0 && sudo ifup eth0
 ## Notes

 * `ntfsfix` is not a replacement for Windows `chkdsk`, but it can resolve many common NTFS issues.